 Yearly Egg Production 230-275 Medium Brown Eggs, mature hen weighs 6.5 #’s

-Yearly Egg Production 200 Brown Eggs, mature hen weighs 5 #'s
+Yearly Egg Production 280 Medium Blue Eggs, mature hen weighs 4 #’s

-Yearly egg production 280 green eggs per year, mature hen size 4 #’s.
+Yearly egg production 280 white eggs per year, mature hen size 4 #'s

 Young Guinea Fowl are known as "keets", and are very active and easy to raise.
 They grow fast and can eat your destructive grasshoppers, ticks (including those which carry Lyme Disease) and other insects.
 Guineas are also a great snake deterrent and make a great "alarm system", so everyone needs a flock of guineas!
 You should keep your new keets in a safe coop for a while before releasing them, to ensure they know where home is.
 After a couple of months, they require very little attention and will take care of themselves by hustling for their food.

-Guinea Fowl lay eggs during the Spring and Summer so these are the seasons we sell keets.
-Adult Guineas are sold all year long.
+Guinea Fowl lay eggs during the Spring and Summer so these are the seasons we sell keets one week old for $5 each, price goes up with age.
+Adult Guineas are sold all year long while supply lasts.

 You are welcome to to choose your birds directly from the barn where all of our birds are raised.
 We welcome kids of all ages and look forward to our customer visits.